IVF13/tic-tac-toe/README.md

     "result": "Draw!"
 }
 ```
-### And you can delete game data from the database by its id using:
+### Also, you can delete game data from the database by its id using:
 ###### /gameplay/delete/game/byId/from/db - deletes game with specified id from the database (DELETE TYPE)
 ```json
 1